Health and safety liabilities

 Ensure that you have adequate insurance cover for your vehicle if you transport guests for any reason.
 See The transportation of guests above for more details.

-Information on your legal obligations in minimising the risk of Legionnaires' disease can be found in the 'Hazards from work activities' section.
+Information on your legal obligations in minimising the risk of Legionnaires' disease can be found in the Legionnaires' disease section.

 Seek professional legal advice